 They’re quite the delectable fruit and you’ll find that they hold up well in cooking or even baking.

 Once baked the purple hue is transformed to a fuchsia like brightness, crowning the cake in pools of soft and sweet jammy goodness.

-The streusel topping and the sliced almonds are totally optional here and really just as wonderful without it.
+The streusel topping and the sliced almonds are totally optional over this Italian plum cake.
+And really just as wonderful without it.

 However, I thought to put to use the extra streusel I had in my freezer after making these outrageously good Raspberry Crumb Muffins.

 It adds such a lovely contrast in texture, not to mention how prettily they compliment this jammy cake.
 All that’s left to dress up this plum cake is a generous dusting of powdered sugar.